haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/docking_scenarios/antibody-antigen.md

 #### Using surface accessible residues

-Generating restraints guiding the antibody CDR loops towards surface residues on the antigen side is a solution that will sample the entire surface of the antigen.
-For this, two major information must be extracted:
+Generating restraints guiding the antibody CDR loops toward surface residues on the antigen side is a solution that will sample the entire surface of the antigen.
+For this, two major pieces of information must be extracted:

 - The residue indices of the antibody CDR loops: can be predicted using bioinformatics tools for paratope prediction such as [proABC2](https://wenmr.science.uu.nl/proabc2).
 - The surface residue indices of the antigen: can be predicted computed using `haddock3-restraints calc_accessibility antigen.pdb`.